hewlock/tag/README.md

 ```
 Usage: tag.py [OPTIONS] COMMAND [ARGS]...

+  tag - manage file name tags

-  tag-cli: file name tag manager
+  Tags are file name text matching: {[a-zA-Z0-9-]+}

   File tags:
-    - are in the file name directly before the extension
+    - are in the file name
     - start with '{' and end with '}'
     - consist of letters, numbers and the '-' character